When it comes to a special occasion meal, such as Valentine’s Day, who doesn’t think of surf and turf?

 Add the cooked linguine to a bowl and top with the steak, lobster, and sauce.
 Garnish with fresh chopped parsley if desired.

-I sincerely hope you’ve enjoyed today’s special occasion recipe for surf and turf linguine as much as I’ve enjoyed bringing it to you!!
+I sincerely hope you’ve enjoyed today’s special occasion recipe as much as I’ve enjoyed bringing it to you!!